NilPointer-Software/bdfd-wiki/src/bdscript/isAdmin.md

 # $isAdmin
-Returns whether or not the provided user has the administrator permission.
+Returns whether the provided user has the administrator permission or not.

 > 🧙‍♂️ 'true' means the user has the administrator permission, 'false' means they don't.